Throwing up blood: Introduction

 Not all patients with throwing up blood have this kind of happy ending.
 Some patients with alcoholic liver disease who develop throwing up blood may die from excessive bleeding.
 Miss.
 D was young and otherwise healthy.
 She was not a habitual drinker.
 She had a relatively better chance of surviving something like this.

 I hope the story of Miss D helped you understand more about throwing up blood and Mallory-Weiss Tears.
-Please check back soon as I will be uploading more stories about patients who had throwing up blood.
-I will upload stories with several different final diagnosis.
 I need to warn you that not all my patients were lucky enough to have a happy ending like Miss D.